 40% of Stakeholders stated that the key barrier to the uptake of Active Travel was the lack of a safe route.
-Only 11% of respondents stated that they felt safe cycling on both roads and cycle paths.
+Only 11% stated that they felt safe cycling on both roads and cycle paths.

-Zero Stakeholders stated cyclist education would be the most effective method to make Active Travel feel safer however 28% thought driver education would.
+No Stakeholders stated cyclist education would be the most effective method to make Active Travel feel safer.
+However 28% thought driver education would.

-Only 11% of stakeholders said they felt the public had a positive view of Active Travel in South Ayrshire.
-Reasons were rural settings, convenience of the car, lack of safe routes and poor representation of Active Travel in the media
+Only 11% of stakeholders said they felt the public had a positive view of Active Travel.
+Reasons were rural settings, convenience of the car, lack of safe routes and poor representation of Active Travel in the media.